azotova/solo/README.md

 ## Possible feature extensions

-- the websites can be ranked according to their reputation and reliability.
+- the websites can be ranked according to their reputation and reliability
 - the websites can be categorized by context (news, sports, science, tech etc.)
-- the user can select the required context, which will limit the search only to relevant websites.
+- the user can select the required context, which will limit the search only to relevant websites

 ## Requirements